 All monies owed the Institute at the time of withdrawal become due and payable immediately.
-To obtain a refund of tuition, students must also turn in their student identification card, facility access keys, and all library materials.
-The date used to calculate refunds will be the date on which a student's written request for withdrawal is made to the Academic Dean.
+To obtain a refund of tuition, students must also turn in all Institute property in their possession, including their student identification card, facility access keys, and all library materials.
+The date used to calculate refunds will be the date on which a student's written request for withdrawal is made to the Academic Dean, or the date on which the Registrar receives written notice of a student's intention to add or drop a course.